St Austell, Cornwall, England

 50°21’34.0″N 4°44’32.0″W

-The Eden Project was a highlight of our journey in the United Kingdom.
+The Eden Project located in Cornwall, England, is a world-renowned eco-attraction and was a highlight of our journey in the United Kingdom.

-After arriving at St. Austell train station bright and early at 6am, we decided to embark on the 2-hour walk to the Eden Project.
-Our efforts were rewarded as we arrived at the park just before it opened at 8am.
-The Tropical and Mediterranean biomes as well as the outdoor gardens, provided a truly unique and enchanting experience.
+We arrived at St. Austell train station bright and early at 6 a.m. and decided to take on the scenic two-hour walk to the Eden Project.
+Our efforts were well rewarded as we reached the entrance just before it opened at 8 a.m.
+Stepping inside, we were immediately captivated by the breathtaking Tropical and Mediterranean biomes, along with the beautifully curated outdoor gardens.
+Each space offered a unique and immersive experience, transporting us to different climates and ecosystems.

 How to get to Eden Project